paranoidsquirrels/paranoidsquirrels.github.io/PrivacyPolicy_BeyondIdle.md

 PRIVACY POLICY

-Giacomo Barbieri built the Beyond Idle app as an Ad Supported app.
+Giacomo Barbieri built the A Usual Idle Life app as an Ad Supported app.
 This SERVICE is provided by Giacomo Barbieri at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.